huycmt/selenium3/README.md

 ## Execute

-- You can run test suite by this command line, in this file you can change browser by change value of parameter " browser"
+- You can run test suite by this command line.

 ```cmd
 mvn clean test -DsuiteXmlFile=\src\test\resources\suites\TestSuites.xml
 ```

-- In case you want to change the configuration of browser, you can change it in " /src/main/resources/configuration/[browser].json"
+- In case you want to change the configuration of browser, you can change it in "/src/main/resources/configuration/[browser].json"
 - Commonly used configurations

 | Config          |  Type   |                                                                          Description |